Zipcoder/reveal-slides.tcus/md/spring-di-basics.md

 -
 ### @Autowired:  Disambiguation - @Profile
-Using @Profile annotation, you can applay conditional usage on beans or components of the same name:
+Using @Profile annotation, you can apply conditional usage on beans or components of the same name:

 ```Java
 @Component("dbJawn")